sergio11/melodiqtv_android/README.md

 The **Settings** section ensures you have full control over your music experience.
 From language preferences to audio quality, everything is designed to provide a personalized and seamless listening journey. 🎶🛠️

+## Contribution
+Contributions to MelodiqTV Android are highly encouraged!
+If you're interested in adding new features, resolving bugs, or enhancing the project's functionality, please feel free to submit pull requests.

+## Credits
+MelodiqTV is developed and maintained by Sergio Sánchez Sánchez (Dream Software).
+Special thanks to the open-source community and the contributors who have made this project possible.
+If you have any questions, feedback, or suggestions, feel free to reach out at dreamsoftware92@gmail.com.

+## Acknowledgements 🙏

+We express our deep appreciation to [Freepik](https://www.freepik.es/) for generously providing the resources used in this project.
+<div> Icons and images takes from <a href="https://www.freepik.com" title="Freepik"> Freepik </a> from <a href="https://www.flaticon.es/" title="Flaticon">www.flaticon.es'</a></div>

+A heartfelt thank you to the creators of the [JetFit repository](https://github.com/TheChance101/tv-samples/tree/JetFit/JetFit) for providing such an invaluable starting point for Jetpack Compose for TV.
+Your work has been incredibly inspiring and instrumental in shaping the development of this project.

+The resources, examples, and insights provided in the JetFit repository served as a foundational reference, enabling us to build and expand upon your excellent groundwork.
+Your contributions have significantly accelerated our journey and enriched our understanding of creating seamless TV applications using Jetpack Compose. 📺✨

 ## License ⚖️